-- (c) After-auction Sales.
+(c) After-auction Sales.
 When any land has been offered for sale or lease by auction, and is not disposed of, any person may apply for the same at the upset price.
-A deposit of 25 per cent. of the upset price must be lodged with the application, and the balance paid according to the conditions notified in the Gazette.
-Such land may also be set apart for disposal under the Crown Lands Act. - (d) Permissive Occupancies.
-The Minister may grant permits to occupy any acquired land which remains undisposed of, upon such terms and conditions as he thinks fit. - (iii) Closer Settlement Promotion.
+The amount of the deposit, and the conditions for payment of the balance of purchase money shall be as notified in the Gazette.
+Such land may also be set apart for disposal under the Crown Lands Act.

+(d) Permissive Occupancies.
+The Minister may grant permits to occupy any acquired land which remains undisposed of, upon such terms and conditions as he thinks fit.

+(iii) Closer Settlement Promotion.
 Any three or more persons, or one or more discharged soldiers or sailors, each of whom is qualified to hold a settlement purchase, may negotiate with an owner of private lands to purchase a specified area on a freehold basis.
 If the Minister approves, the land is bought by the Crown and paid for in cash or debentures, but the freehold value including improvements must not exceed £3,000 for any one person, or in exceptional cases £3,500.
 If the land is suitable for grazing only, the value may be up to £4,000.
-If the land is purchased by the Crown for cash, the applicant pays therefor by annual instalments of $6\frac{1}{2}$ per cent. of the capital value, including 51 per cent. interest on the outstanding balance, but if payment for the land is made in debentures, the deposit and annual instalments are 13 per cent. in advance of the rate of interest paid to the vendor by the Crown, and the interest on the unpaid balance of the purchase money is 1 per cent. in advance of the rate of interest paid by the Crown as aforesaid.
-Any one or more discharged soldiers or sailors may also enter into agreements to purchase on present title basis a conditional purchase, a conditional purchase lease, a conditional purchase and conditional lease, a homestead selection, a homestead farm, a settlement lease, a Crown lease, an improvement lease or scrub lease, not substantially of a greater area than is sufficient for the maintenance of a home.
+If the land is purchased by the Crown for cash, the applicant pays therefor by annual instalments of 61 per cent. of the capital value, including 51 per cent. interest on the outstanding balance, but if payment for the land is made in debentures, the deposit and annual instalments are $1\frac{1}{2}$ per cent. in advance of the rate of interest paid by the Crown on the debentures issued to the vendor, and the interest on the unpaid balance of the purchase money is $\frac{1}{2}$ per cent. in advance of the rate of interest paid by the Crown as aforesaid.
+Anv one or more discharged soldiers or sailors may also enter into agreements to purchase on present title basis a conditional purchase, a conditional purchase lease, a conditional purchase and conditional lease, a homestead selection, a homestead farm, a settlement lease, a Crown lease, an improvement lease or scrub lease, not substantially of a greater area than is sufficient for the maintenance of a home.
 The vendor is paid by the Crown as in the case of freehold lands, but the transfer is made direct to the purchaser.
-The land continues to be held under the same tenure and subject to the same conditions as prior to transfer. - (iv) Areas Acquired and Disposed of.
-Up to the 30th June, 1926, 1,849 estates, including 952 single farm propositions acquired for discharged soldiers or sailors, had been acquired for closer settlement.
+The land continues to be held under the same tenure and subject to the same conditions as prior to transfer.

+(iv) Areas Acquired and Disposed of.
+Up to the 30th June, 1927, 1,854 estates, including 953 single farm propositions acquired for discharged soldiers or sailors, had been acquired for closer settlement.

-The number of farms allotted under the Promotion Sections of the Closer Settlement Acts to date is 3,756, the area 1,796,520 acres, and the amount advanced by the Crown £8,320,212.
+The number of farms allotted under the Promotion Sections of the Closer Settlement Acts to date is 3,773, the area 1,802,570 acres, and the amount advanced by the Crown £8,368,475.

-The following statement gives particulars of the aggregate areas opened up to the 30th June in each year from 1922 to 1926:-
+The following statement gives particulars of the aggregate areas opened up to the 30th June in each year from 1923 to 1927 :---